Election: Voting population

-Historically the size of eligible voters, the electorate, was small having the size of groups or communities of privileged men like aristocrats and men of a city (citizens).
+Historically the size of eligible voters, the electorate, was small due to the size of groups or communities and to the limited number privileged to vote like aristocrats and men of a city (citizens).

-With the growth of the number of people with bourgeois citizen rights outside of cities, expanding the term citizen, the electorates grew to numbers beyond the thousands.
+With more people having bourgeois citizen rights outside of cities, expanding the term citizen, the electorates grew to numbers beyond the thousands.

 Elections with an electorate in the hundred thousands appeared in the final decades of the Roman Republic, by extending voting rights to citizens outside of Rome with the Lex Julia of 90 BC, reaching an electorate of 910,000 and estimated voter turnout of maximum 10% in 70 BC, only again comparable in size to the first elections of the United States.
 At the same time the Kingdom of Great Britain had in 1780 about 214,000 eligible voters, 3% of the whole population.
+Naturalization can reshape the electorate of a country.

 Candidates

 A representative democracy requires a procedure to govern nomination for political office.
 In many cases, nomination for office is mediated through preselection processes in organized political parties.

 Non-partisan systems tend to be different from partisan systems as concerns nominations.
 In a direct democracy, one type of non-partisan democracy, any eligible person can be nominated.
 Although elections were used in ancient Athens, in Rome, and in the selection of popes and Holy Roman emperors, the origins of elections in the contemporary world lie in the gradual emergence of representative government in Europe and North America beginning in the 17th century.
 In some systems no nominations take place at all, with voters free to choose any person at the time of voting—with some possible exceptions such as through a minimum age requirement—in the jurisdiction.
 In such cases, it is not required (or even possible) that the members of the electorate be familiar with all of the eligible persons, though such systems may involve indirect elections at larger geographic levels to ensure that some first-hand familiarity among potential electees can exist at these levels (i.e., among the elected delegates).

-As far as partisan systems, in some countries, only members of a particular party can be nominated (see one-party state).
-Or, any eligible person can be nominated through a process; thus allowing him or her to be listed.